Brad Bedingfield and Nancy Dempze Author “The Disappearing 60% Deduction - New Charitable Giving Limits are Not as Generous as They Appear”

 A purported tax benefit in the Tax Cuts and Jobs Act to encourage charitable donations is illusory in many cases.
 This article traces how the new limit operates within the complicated labyrinth of Section 170(b)’s cross-references, as well as some basic principles regarding charitable giving and income taxes.

 This article was originally was published in Taxation of Exempts, a Thomson Reuters' publication.
-To read the full article, please click the PDF below.
+Click here to read the full article.